-The Celebrant then addresses one member of the couple, then the other, saying
+The Celebrant then addresses the wife, saying

-N., you have taken N. to be your wife/husband/spouse.
-Do you promise to love her/him, comfort her/him, honor and keep her/him, in sickness and in health, and, forsaking all others, to be faithful to her/him as long as you both shall live?
+N., you have taken N. to be your husband.
+Do you promise to love him, comfort him, honor and keep him, in sickness and in health; and, forsaking all others, to be faithful to him as long as you both shall live?

-Answer I do.
+The Wife answers I do.